DefaultValue/dockerizer_for_php/Readme.md

 ## Hardware and build testing ##

-The `hardware:test` sets up Magento and perform a number of tasks to test environment:
+The `test:hardware` sets up Magento and perform a number of tasks to test environment:
 - build images to warm up Docker images cache because they aren't on the Dockerhub yet;
 - install Magento 2 (2.0.18 > PHP 5.6, 2.1.18 > PHP 7.0, 2.2.11 > PHP 7.1, 2.3.2 > PHP 7.2, 2.3.4 > PHP 7.3);
 - commit Docker files;